algernon/keyboardio-worklog/worklog.md

 Updated [Kaleidoscope-MouseKeys#25][kaleidoscope-mousekeys/25] and related pull requests with documentation.

+Also worked a bit on Chrysalis libraries, but that's mostly local extraction and cleanup, nothing pushed yet.

 # 2018-07-29

 Opened [Kaleidoscope-Macros#24][kaleidoscope-macros/24], to make it send a mouse report too, so mouse keys can be used in macros as well.
 Later on, still working on Macro + MouseKey interactions, opened [Kaleidoscope-MouseKeys#25][kaleidoscope-mousekeys/25] (and a few others that lay the foundation), to explicitly remove a direction from the report when releasing a mouse key.